Belgrade Waterfront: Belgrade Waterfront project

-Infrastructure improvements

 Even though the Sava Amphitheater area was relatively unoccupied, significant infrastructural interventions were needed.
 Some include removing the freight road traffic by building the Pupin Bridge and the road bypass around Belgrade.
-It was necessary to remove a significant number of tracks and the entire Main Railway Station from the current location to the Prokop location and partially to the New Belgrade station.
+It was necessary to remove a significant number of tracks and the entire Main Railway Station from the current location to the Prokop station and partially to the New Belgrade station.
 In addition, the central bus station was also moved.

 The project also includes improving the sewerage system and works on water, heating, gas, electric, telecommunications, and irrigation systems in the facilities.
 During the preparation of the Spatial Plan, it was stated that the amount for infrastructural land development was around 400 million euros, of which about 275 million is the cost of landscaping within the complex, and about 125 million for new facilities, extensions, and connections to other utilities, heating, sewerage, gas and extension lines across the city.

-Preparations

 The first construction works on the site began in March 2014 with removing the rails and relocating many ships and wrecks that were stranded or moored to that part of the bank.

 The building of the Belgrade Cooperative has been determined to be the seat of the company that will manage the project and perform promotion and sales.
-Since it has been in a neglected state for decades, the first thing done is reconstruct the building.
+Since it has been in a neglected state for decades, the first thing done was reconstructing the building.
 The reconstruction took place between March and June 2014.

 The master plan and model of the entire area of Belgrade Waterfront was presented on June 27, 2014, and exhibited in the renovated building of the Belgrade Cooperative.
-Prime Minister Aleksandar Vučić and the Eagle Hills company director Mohamed Alabbar presented the master plan, and it was announced that the investment should amount to 3.1 billion euros.
-The construction contract was signed on April 26, 2015, between Alabbar, who signed on behalf of the investor, and Deputy Prime Minister and Minister of Construction, Transport and Infrastructure Zorana Mihajlovic and Director of Belgrade Waterfront Aleksandar Trifunovic, who signed it on behalf of Serbia.
+Prime Minister Vučić and the Eagle Hills company director Mohamed Alabbar presented the master plan, and it was announced that the investment should amount to 3.1 billion euros.
+The construction contract was signed on April 26, 2015, between Alabbar, who signed on behalf of the investor, and Deputy Prime Minister and Minister of Construction, Transport and Infrastructure Zorana Mihajlović and Director of Belgrade Waterfront Aleksandar Trifunović, who signed it on behalf of Serbia.
 The project envisaged the construction of 177 hectares of land in the center of Belgrade, with more than a million square meters of residential space, 750,000 square meters of business space, 62,000 square meters of public facilities, and 242,000 square meters of green space.
 The Republic of Serbia owns 32% of the capital, while Eagle Hills owns 68%, and the deadline for construction is set at 30 years.

-The demolition of the old buildings began in August, and the construction of the first two residential buildings – BW Residences - started in September 2015.
+The demolition of the old buildings began in August, and the construction of the first two residential buildings – BW Residences – started in September 2015.